camunda/camunda-platform/README.md

 docker-compose -f docker-compose-core.yaml up -d
 ```

 Zeebe, Operate, Tasklist, along with Optimize require a separate network from Identity as you'll see in the docker-compose file.

+In addition to the local environment setup with docker-compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.

 Feedback and updates are welcome!

 # Camunda Platform 7